RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Click the donate button, then choose your dollar amount and be sure to select "Make this a monthly donation" before finalizing.

-Like most rescues, fundraising has been difficult since 2020 and 2021 has not been much easier.
-In October of 2020, our board members realized we needed to find another way to help raise funds for the pets in our care, and our monthly donor plan was created to help us plan our budget.
+Like most rescues, fundraising has been difficult since 2020 and 2022 has not been much easier.
+In October of 2020, our board members realized we needed to find another way to help raise funds for the pets in our care, and our monthly donor plan was created to help us plan our budget - the 2 years since we have started this it has MAJORLY helped with our monthly costs!!!

-In 2021 we have seen a serious uptick in abandoned rabbits, especially strays, and we had to limit owner surrenders being added to our wait list since the number of requests was far greater than the number of foster homes we have had.
-After Hurricane Ida we had another increase in requests as many peoples homes and lives were upended by damage from the hurricane.
+In 2022 we have continued to see a serious uptick in abandoned rabbits, especially strays, and we had to limit owner surrenders being added to our wait list since the number of requests was far greater than the number of foster homes we have.

 Monthly food/hay costs for both rabbits and guinea pigs averages around $1000 a month.
 This does not include vet care and overhead costs.